Searching online for affordable outdoor refrigerators can be really frustrating.

 As you can tell, there's a bit of extra engineering that goes into keeping your food and drinks cold in the outdoor summer heat, and into protecting your investment.

 However, it doesn't mean you have to be more than $1,000 in the hole.

 If you're willing to give up just a few bells & whistles, it's still possible to find good outdoor refrigerators that abide by these basic requirements, and at an affordable price.

 Taking Care of Your Outdoor Refrigerator…

-Each refrigerator's manual will have instructions for the best way to care for, and get the most out of your outdoor refrigerator, but here are a few general guidelines:
+Each refrigerator's manual will have more specific instructions for how to care for your outdoor refrigerator, but here are a few general guidelines: